chudopak/My-STL-Containers/README.md

 If you don't trust me :scream: :cry: then do `make tester` and it will donwload and run tester from github.

 ## Notes
 Re-implementing those containers wasn't meaningful to me so I found it to be boring.
-But now I have a better understanding of **binary search trees** and operations on them.
+But now I have a better understanding of **binary search trees** and how to perform operations on them.
 Also I lost a ton of nerves when forgot to mark function as `const` and it was Segmentation fault every time I run tests. :smiling_face_with_tear: :exploding_head: